Get Free Blueprint →

 By senior year, your list should be narrowing.
 Camps at this stage are for schools still in serious conversation.
 Be strategic — your time and energy belong on official visits, final decisions, and the programs that want you most.

 After every camp — follow up.
-Until June 15 of junior year, coaches in most sports cannot initiate contact with your athlete.
+Until June 15 of junior year, coaches in most sports cannot initiate contact with the athlete.
 The silence after a camp is not disinterest — it is a legal restriction.
 Send a personal, specific follow-up email within 48 hours of every camp.
 Reference something real from the experience.
 Most families skip this step.
 Do not be most families.

 Social Media.